What is the Gesell Developmental Observation?

 A child’s performance on each strand (4 domains) corresponds to a strand Performance Level Rating, an overall Performance Level Rating and a Developmental Age.

 Developmental Age is an identification in years and half-years that best describes a child’s behavior and performance on a developmental scale compared to most children.
-Developmental Age may be equal to, older or younger, than the child’s actual chronological age.
+Developmental Age may be equal to, older than or younger than the child’s chronological age.

-The results also allow for an Overall Performance Level rating of Age Appropriate, Emerging or Concern.
-This information can be used as a guide to customize curricula and/or identify a child who may need additional diagnostic evaluation.
+The results also allow for the assessment of an Overall Performance Level rating of Age Appropriate, Emerging or Concern.
+This information can be used as a guide to individualize instruction for a child, customize curricula for a group and identify when additional diagnostic evaluation may be of use.

 When using the GDO-R, Gesell recommends using best practices during the assessment of very young children.